berivanyavuz/Cyclist_Bike_Share_Case_Study/03_PROCESS.md

   - Checking is there any ride_id is not compatible with others.

-  - Checking rideable types by the length of text and the string is 16 characters.All cells in the column is 16 characters.
+  - Checking ride_id types by the length of text and the string is 16 characters.All cells in the column is 16 characters.

-  - Checking member types.
+  - Checking how many rideable types there is and how many each of them.

     <img width="348" alt="rideable_type" src="https://github.com/user-attachments/assets/d4a40545-2c04-430c-8859-052a52ee7727">